NemerSahli/Digidry/README.md

 # Digidry

-Digidry is web appliction for fruit dryer machine, simulate live data (Temperature, Humidity and Fan speed) from Microcontroller connected by wifi. after the user login by email then can the user see if the machine i online or offline and can see the last data recorded.
+- Digidry is web appliction for fruit dryer machine, simulate live data (Temperature, Humidity and Fan speed) from Microcontroller connected by wifi.
+- after the user login by email then can the user see if the machine is online or offline and can see the last data recorded.

 ![login](https://github.com/NemerSahli/Digidry/blob/master/public/images/login-digidry.png)
 ![main page](https://github.com/NemerSahli/Digidry/blob/master/public/images/screenshot-digidry.png)